 The selected pivot points are somewhat subjective.
 That’s the reason why the Pitchfork trading system gives you the flexibility to test different trading scenarios.

 Now, let’s see how you can effectively trade with the Andrews Pitchfork trading strategy and how to make some profits.
+Also, be sure to check out our best list of trading strategies.

 The Andrews Pitchfork Trading Strategy

-Our team at Trading Strategy Guides likes to use the Pitchfork trading system to identify a change in the market behavior and make a profit from it.
+Our team at Trading Strategy Guides likes to use the Pitchfork trading system to identify a change in market behavior and make a profit from it.
 It’s important to understand what Andrews Pitchfork is and what pivots to use.
 This will give us more confidence later when taking the trades based on the Pitchfork trading system.

-Moving forward, we present the buy side rules of the Andrews Pitchfork trading Indicator.
+Moving forward, we present the buy-side rules of the Andrews Pitchfork trading Indicator.

 Step #1: Identify the Three Pivot Points necessary to Draw the Pitchfork lines.